 2. Make a mild cleaning solution by combining the cleaning solution with hot water.
 Mop the floor using this solution and leave it for a few minutes.

 3. Then use a nylon brush to scrub off of the floor any dark spots or stains.
 First, start scrubbing in the direction of the texture of the tiles followed by the opposite direction.

 4. Lastly, rinse with plain water.
 Letting that cleaning solution sit on your floor can damage it in the long run.

-5. Wipe with a clean microfibre cloth to dry the floor and check for any stains or dark spots.
-Open windows and take the help of your fan to make the drying process quicker.
+5. Wipe with a clean microfiber cloth to dry the floor and check for any stains or dark spots.
+Open windows and switch on the fan to make the drying process quicker.

 1. Mix ¼ cup white vinegar into 2 gallons of warm water.
 You can even add a few drops of essential oil for a soothing smell.

 2. Use a soft mop to rinse the floor with this solution.

 3. Sprinkle baking soda evenly all over the floor.

 4. Again, mop the floor with the above-mentioned solution